Vivswan/AnalogVNN/docs/source/extra_classes.md

 ```

 where:

-x is the original number in full precision
+- x is the original number in full precision

-p is the analog precision of the input signal, output signal, or weights (p ∈ Natural Numbers, number of bits= log2(
+- p is the analog precision of the input signal, output signal, or weights (p ∈ Natural Numbers, number of bits=log2(p+1))
-p+1))

-d is the divide parameter (0 ≤ d ≤ 1, default value = 0.5) which determines whether x is rounded to a discrete level
-higher or lower than the original value
+- d is the divide parameter (0 ≤ d ≤ 1, default value = 0.5) which determines whether x is rounded to a discrete level higher or lower than the original value

 ### StochasticReducePrecision